 Indigenous Summer Intensive

-Who can enroll: law students (JD and graduate) and graduate students from any accredited university in Canada or abroad, practicing lawyers (CPD credit), and individuals working in the field of Indigenous law.
+Our Indigenous summer course is open to law students, graduate students from any accredited university in Canada or abroad, practicing lawyers (for CPD credit), and individuals working in the field of Indigenous law.

 If you are a current UVic Law student, the registration process is the same as with any other summer course.